[WordPress] Display related articles in conjunction with CPT UI! YARPP Modification Notes

 We will proceed under the assumption that CPT IU has been pre-installed and that multiple categories have been registered

-There is a warning that the latest version has not been tested with the WordPress version, but it ultimately worked without any problems, so it seems like you don't need to worry too much about it.
+There was a warning that the latest version hadn't been tested with the latest WordPress version, but it ultimately worked without any problems, so you don't need to worry too much about it.

 Register the category you want to publish related articles in on YARPP